Tadeu17/ddd-weather-vue3/README.md

 4. **_Overhead for Simple Projects_**: DDD is overkill for small-scale or CRUD-heavy applications.
 The upfront cost of defining layers and ubiquitous language may outweigh the benefits.

 5. **_Organizational Alignment_**: DDD requires collaboration between developers, domain experts, and stakeholders.
 Without buy-in or clear communication, misalignment can derail the design.

+## Developement and decisions

+For starters, we're using vite for it's light speed, and for simplicity and to better allow responsiveness of CSS we're using tailwindCSS.
+We are using brave as the development browser, and not focusing on testing multi browser although as the code should be simple this should behave well in different browsers.
+We are not considering internationalization here.
+It is a very simple feature to add but in terms of priorities it doesn't take the top spot.
+Also, considering the small presentation layer code, we can later on add if we want to as it will not have an impact in an hipothetic roadmap.

+Decided to go with a pre determined list of locations to explore.

+Also, considered some properties for now such as temperature, humidity and wind speed.

+We're starting by defining the presentation layer and then we'll progressively implement the other layers.
+Presentation layer already depends on domain though, so we'll already add some entities.

+For entities, we can immediately recognize Weather and Location as the 2 main ingredients for the purpose of the exercise.

+As for the presentation, we'll have to use types obviously.
+In case of WeatherCard we need to type the properties.
+As this is a simple app, I'd usually leave the type inside the component itself, as the code doesn't get cluttered.
+However, as the app grows, it is a good practice to keep the types in a separate file, adjacent to the component, with the extension .types.ts